 Deborah Nadoolman Landis

-Professor Landis served as a two-term president (2001-2007) of the Costume Designer’s Guild, Local 892, of which she has been a member for more than 30 years.
-As a distinguished member of the international film community, Landis served on the 2007 Cinefondation Jury at the 60th Cannes Film Festival.
-She is a professor at the University of the Arts, London.
+From 2001-2007, Professor Landis served as a two-term president of the Costume Designers Guild, Local 892, of which she has been a member for more than 35 years.
+She is a Governor of the Academy of Motion Picture Arts & Sciences.

 - Natasha Rubin